socketsupply/components/docs/src/markdown/csp.md

-# 9. CSP
+# CSP

-`CSP` stands for `Content Security Policy`.
-It's important to add one of these to your app or website if you do anything beyond pure html.
+Tonic is `Content Security Policy` friendly.
 [This][0] is a good introduction to `CSP`s if you're not already familiar with how they work.
 This is an example policy, it's quite liberal, in a real app you would want these rules to be more specific.

 ```html
 <meta